Implementing Real-Time Audio Streaming in VAPI: What I Learned

 if (!session || session.vapiWs.readyState !== WebSocket.OPEN) return;

-// Race condition guard: buffer audio if Vapi is processing
+// Race condition guard: buffer audio if VAPI is processing

 if (isProcessing) {